Poor Things (film): Genre

 David Rooney of The Hollywood Reporter called Poor Things "genre-defying."
 Critics have described its genre as a sex comedy, gothic comedy, black comedy, and an absurdist comedy.
 Some noted steampunk elements in the visual design.
 It has also been described by English scholars as a work of science fiction.

-Release
+Release and reception

 Poor Things had its world premiere at the 80th Venice International Film Festival on September 1, 2023, and also screened at the Telluride Film Festival, the New York Film Festival, the BFI London Film Festival, the Busan International Film Festival, and the Sitges Film Festival.
 The film had a limited theatrical release by Searchlight Pictures in the United States on December 8, 2023, and began a wide release on December 22, 2023.
 It was released in Ireland and the United Kingdom on January 12, 2024.
-It was previously scheduled to be released on September 8, 2023, but was delayed by the 2023 SAG-AFTRA strike.
+It was previously scheduled to be released on September 8, 2023, but was delayed by the 2023 SAG-AFTRA strike, taking the original release date of Magazine Dreams.